spiral/docs/security/rbac.md

 ```

 ### Exclude Permission
-In some cases you need to grant access to all of the namespace permissions excluding specific ones.
+In some cases, you need to grant access to all of the namespace permissions, excluding specific ones.
 Overwrite the permissions
-using 3rd argument which can specify the rule.
-To forbid access use `Spiral\Security\Rule\ForbidRule`:
+using the 3rd argument, which can specify the Rule.
+To forbid role access use `Spiral\Security\Rule\ForbidRule`:

 ```php
 namespace App\Bootloader;